junegunn/vim-easy-align/EXAMPLES.md

 Simply try `<Enter>-<space>`.
 The spaces in the comments are ignored, so the trailing comment in each line is considered to be a single chunk.

-But this doesn't work in the following case.
+But that doesn't work in the following case.

 ```ruby
 apple = 1 # comment not aligned